 If you lived in the Pacific Northwest in May 1980, you probably remember exactly where you were when Mt.
 St. Helens blew its top.
 That eruption was a monumental event that changed the mountain forever.

 Kalama Horse Camp, located on the southwest flank of Mt.
 St. Helens, is outside the blast zone of the 1980 eruption.
 But the camp and its nearby trails are close enough to the mountain for you to observe how the most recent eruption changed the area.
-You’ll also see plenty of evidence of previous volcanic activity.
+Of course, you’ll also see plenty of evidence of previous volcanic activity.

 When you’re riding at Kalama Horse Camp, here are some of the eruption-related sights you can see: